MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/index.md

 Search the Marketplace for the specific extension and click **Install**.

-![Installing the Debugger for Microsoft Edge VS Code extension][ImageVscodeDebuggerInstall]
+![Installing the Debugger for Microsoft Edge VS Code extension][ImagePngVscodeDebuggerInstall]

 ## Debugger for Microsoft Edge